Albania Pre-Departure Info Pack

 Accommodation in Albania

-The rooms will be twin shares, meaning you will share a room with one other person throughout the trip.
-There are double beds available for couples upon request.
+The rooms will be twin shares.
+We’ll pair you with another solo traveller of the same gender, with each of you having your own bed.
+However, there are double beds available for couples upon request.

 Food in Albania